a-sync/get-video-source/README.md

  2. Open a page and start a video / stream, then wait until it starts playing
  3. Hit the bookmark previously created, and copy the source URL

-If the playing video can't be found, but an iframe used for videos is available, you can redirect to it's source and try again
+If the playing video can't be found, but an iframe used for videos is available, you can redirect to it's source and try again.